 The covid pandemic was an overwhelming event for everyone.
 In a state of panic, many business leaders began digital transformation projects not knowing what the future held, or how they would progress the project past a certain time.
 Now that change no longer has to be dictated by a global crisis, we can take a different approach.
 Take the time to craft a vision for your future, and plot out carefully why each technology you choose will be crucial for the next five years.

 The five critical stages for a new change management process are as follows:

-Digital transformation is not a one off project.
+Digital transformation is not a one-off project.
 It is a continuous process that transforms and iterates in accordance with the needs of the business.
-Intelligent automation and agile delivery must become baked in processes for any new DX strategy.
+Intelligent automation and agile delivery must become baked into processes for any new DX strategy.
 The different areas of intelligent automation – AI, low code and RPA – can be used to transform and scale any business process, whereas the iterative nature of agile development will allow for small wins to compound without excessive technical debt.